Rites of Passage and the Courage to Rewrite Your Story

 Transforming the Identities that No Longer Serve Us

 Some truths do not arrive gently.
-They hover at the edge of our vision, patient and insistent, waiting for the moment we can no longer look away.
+They hover at the edge of our vision, waiting for the moment we can no longer look away.
 Growing up is one such truth.
 So is the realization that a substance (alcohol, drugs, etc.), once chosen freely, has begun to choose us instead.
 In both moments, awareness precedes acceptance, and denial becomes a temporary refuge.

 The poem opens in a dream like state...